 To act as your go-to guide to travelling around the country, we’ve picked out the top dos and don’ts.
 Check them out:

 However, watch out for places which abuse animals in order to attract misinformed tourists.
 It might be tempting to ride an elephant or pet a tiger – but you’re encouraging a trade that doesn’t care for the animals properly.
+Be aware of unethical animal interactions.
 Instead, try out these alternatives to cruel animal attractions in Thailand.

 (image credit to: https://www.flickr.com/photos/132646954@N02/)